oxctl/calendar-import/README.md

 There should be authentication events, but I don't see them happening.

-Canvas OAuth documentation doesn't mention that you can use replace_tokens to indicate you want older tokens removed. (https://canvas.instructure.com/doc/api/file.oauth.html)
+Canvas OAuth documentation doesn't mention that you can use replace_tokens to indicate you want older tokens removed. (https://canvas.instructure.com/doc/api/file.oauth.html).
+This is now implemented by having a custom

 https://github.com/spring-projects/spring-security/issues/5494